 I have already posted about Kahneman and Klein(2009) arguing that “Skilled intuitions will only develop in an environment of sufficient regularity, which provides valid cues to the situation”.
 In the following short video, Daniel Kahneman elaborates some of the conditions that are necessary for genuine expertise to develop. https://youtu.be/ksopQLMQsq8

-The central argument of this post(list of links) is that the best performers in a field may not be good coaches or mentors.
-On the other hand, people without stardom performance may become extraordinary mentors or coaches.
+The central argument of this post(list of links) is that the best performers in a field might not be good coaches or mentors.
+On the other hand, people without stardom performance might become extraordinary mentors or coaches.
 This is not to generalize or to compartmentalize doer vs teacher/ doing vs teaching, etc., but to reiterate … Continue reading Those who teach can’t do.?